jiricodes/Babel/index.md

 - Increases your market size among non-native customers
 - Stopgap solution or total replacement for hiring voice-over actors
 - Automatic dubbing of content other than our current use-case
-- Possible live translation in the future (streaming, etc.)
+- Possible live translation in the future (streaming, conference calls, TV/radio, etc.)

 ## For schools
 - Studies show that students learning in their native language..